List of Mood Disorders

 Psychiatric medications do not cure mood disorders, but they can significantly improve their symptoms.

-• Antidepressants: Used primarily for depression, they can also be helpful in certain bipolar disorder cases, particularly when combined with mood stabilizers.
+• Antidepressants: Used primarily for depression, antidepressants such as selective serotonin reuptake inhibitors (SSRIs) can also be helpful in certain bipolar disorder cases, particularly when combined with mood stabilizers.

 • Mood stabilizers: These are the go-to medication for bipolar disorder, helping control swings between depression and mania.

-• Anti-anxiety medications: For those patients where anxiety is a prominent feature of their mood disorder, these medications may offer relief.
+• Anti-anxiety medications: For those patients where anxiety is a prominent feature of their mood disorder, or their mood disorder is comorbid with generalized anxiety disorder and related conditions, these medications may offer relief.

 Lifestyle modifications